This guide outlines how to:

 - Fuel service stations storing petrol, diesel, oil and gas

-- Food manufacturers producing milk products, fruit juices, etc.
+- Food and beverage manufacturers producing milk products, fruit juices, etc.

 - Fast food restaurants and outlets using and storing cooking oil